Why I Removed Environment Guards from Analytics Script Injection

 Instead, embrace full visibility across your stack—with smart routing.
 Use separate measurement IDs.
 Leverage GA4’s debug mode.
 Let your team test tracking like any other feature.

-At AustinsElite, this shift didn’t just fix blind spots—it changed how we think about observability.
+At AustinsElite, this shift didn’t just fix blind spots—it changed how I think about observability.
 Tracking isn’t a production-only concern.
 It’s part of the feature.

-Now, when we ask "Did that event fire?", we don’t need to wait for production.
-We check staging.
-And we know—immediately.
+Now, when I ask "Did that event fire?", I don’t need to wait for production.
+I check staging.
+And I know—immediately.